Would a narcissist ever apologize? Yes. Would they ever be truly sorry? No.

 People often assume that narcissists never apologize for their wrongdoings.
 However, this myth isn’t true.
 In fact, some narcissists are more than happy to tell you they’re sorry.

 The difference, however, is that their apologies lack sincerity and merit.
 That’s because their intentions aren’t rooted in expressing empathy or repairing a relationship issue.
 Instead, they are focused on coping with their own emotions and satisfying their intrinsic needs.
 The apology is about their self-preservation, and it has nothing to do with supporting you or honoring your needs.

-So, how should you respond to this apology?
+So, how should you respond to the Narcissist’s fake apology??
 Should you ignore them altogether?
 Demand that they give you an authentic apology instead?
 Let’s get into it.

 If you listen closely, many narcissists apologize all the time.
 Narcissists aren’t oblivious to social cues.
 They recognize the need for interpersonal relationships, and they understand that people apologize when they make mistakes.

 But can a narcissist admit fault for their mistakes?
 To answer this question, you must understand the anatomy of an authentic apology.
 Authentic apologies include:

 - Experiencing feelings of guilt or shame over the mistake.

 - Empathizing with the other person’s feelings of sadness, anger, or betrayal.